-CES's business volumes increased significantly over 2022, this being CES's first full year of underwriting.
+CES's business volumes increased significantly over 2023.
 Insurance risk therefore increased progressively over the year.
 As a result, CES maintained a strong focus on continuing to develop and embed the above controls to identify, analyse, mitigate, monitor and report on Insurance risks.
 As the volume of underwriting continues to grow this risk will continue to increase.